We Can Help You Enforce And Modify Child Support Orders

 Life isn’t static.
 Children grow and their financial needs and the amount of time they spend with each parent may change.
 Changes in each parent’s income levels and the birth of new children may also impact on the amount of support a parent can provide.

-Located in Buffalo, the attorneys at Venzon Law Firm PC have been helping individuals throughout Western New York and Canada modify their child support orders for 37 years.
+Located in Buffalo, the attorneys at Venzon Law Firm PC have been helping individuals throughout Western New York and Canada modify their child support orders since 1984.

 Child Support Modification

 New York State permits child support modifications to reflect certain unexpected changes.
 A child support modification may be necessary whenever a substantial change in the needs of the child or the financial circumstances of the parents has occurred.
 Modification of a custody order often acts as a catalyst for modifying a parent’s child support obligations.